shuaijiang/BlogSource/leetcode_balanced_binary_tree.md

-title: LeetCode: Balanced Binary Tree
+title: LeetCode Balanced Binary Tree
 date: 2015-04-01 21:37:25
 tags: leetcode
 ---

-#Description
+# Description
 Given a binary tree, determine if it is height-balanced.

 For this problem, a height-balanced binary tree is defined as a binary tree in which the depth of the two subtrees of every node never differ by more than 1.